 Analytical and simulation results show that group/zone boarding can speed up the airplane boarding process.
 Airlines use a number of different group/zone boarding systems or boarding rules, the idea (there are numerous variations) of some of them, are shown below.
 By pressing play you can view a simulation of different airplane boarding strategies.
 Note, random boarding (i.e. boarding all rows at the same time) is faster than back-to-front boarding.
 Hence, you will actually speed up the boarding process if you board before your turn in back-to-front boarding.
 Try and explain that to your boarding agent :) See comparison study for a summary of results.
-Also, see below for a list of people and businesses who have developed simulation models for airplane boarding).

 Back-to-front boarding (contingous rows from the back to the front)